clarizzaa/risky_bets/README.md

 **Results**
 - lr=1e-2 produced best validation and test loss.
 - lr=le-3 significantly overfitted high test and validation loss but training loss lowered
-- lr=1e-4 the model learned to slowly and underperformed.
+- lr=1e-4 the model learned too slowly and underperformed.

 For tuning the epochs, we tried: